 You will find lots of new crochet ideas and patterns.
 They also have a great magazine as well as how-to videos.

 12. All Crafts

 All Crafts has several thousand free patterns as well.
 This site is not as easily navigated, having a lot of text links.

 Once you click through to the pattern, you land at the pattern creator’s website.

 13. Snappy Tots

-Another favorite crochet blog of mine which shares lots of free patterns.
+Another favorite crochet blog of mine which shares lots of patterns geared mainly toward children.

 14. Fave Crafts

 This is a new site for me but I like it.
-Fave Crafts has lots of crochet patterns as well as other craft tutorials available for free.
+Fave Crafts has many crochet patterns as well as other craft tutorials available for free.

-This page says they have 1000’s of free crochet patterns.
-It’s not that easy to navigate but they do have the patterns broken down by category, which makes it easier.
+This page says they have 1000’s of free patterns.
+The site is not that easy to navigate but they do have the patterns broken down by category, which makes it easier.